-Section 324 of the Education Act 1996 requires Northgate Primary School to admit a child with an Education Health and Care Plan (EHCP) that names the school.
+Section 324 of the Education Act 1996 requires Northgate Primary School to admit a child with a statement of special educational needs that names their school.
+All schools will also admit children with an Education Health and Care Plan (EHC) that names the school.